 But the Portuguese didn’t only occupy themselves replacing slave labour.
 They were also present in the bourgeoisie bohemian elite.

 Juca de Reis was a strong man of good manners, from a rich family, who was often in trouble with the law and was well known for constant violent confrontations, attacks on ‘decadent’ women and even for suspected murder.
 But not by any means was he an isolated case.
 Towards the end of the monarchy, capoeira was a fever amongst the elite’s youth.
-It had become a passport to the underworld, I guess it was the ultimate rebellion badge!
-Many in the media called for Juca’s expatriation back to Portugal (can’t blame them, he sounds like a right pain in the arse, and a coward too).
+It had become a passport to the underworld, the ultimate rebellion badge… Many in the media called for Juca’s expatriation back to Portugal.

 Many illustrious characters of that time had done time in capoeira, even Sampaio Ferraz, perhaps to help him fight the capoeiras he was seeking to destroy.
-And we are reminded again of Plácido de Abreu Moraes, who wrote ‘Os Capoeiras’ and who was himself present in the prison records for being arrested a few times.
-It’s mentioned that his other book ‘Nagoas e Guayamus’ is still missing.
+We are reminded again of Plácido de Abreu Moraes, who wrote ‘Os Capoeiras’ (known as the first book about capoeira) and who was himself present in the prison records for being arrested a few times.
+It’s mentioned that his other book ‘Nagôas e Guayamus’ is still missing.

 P. 250 has a list of fadista slang, with note to ‘Gingar’ – meaning jumping in front of another person with the aim of attack.
 P.252 Portugal map and migrant origins